Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 require 'gmail'
 {% endhighlight %}

-we establish connection with our gmail account:
+We establish connection with our gmail account:

 {% highlight ruby %}
 # note that only 'myfridge' is provided instead of 'myfridge@gmail.com'
 gmail = Gmail.new 'myfridge', 'some_password'
 {% endhighlight %}

-And gather the last email:
+and gather the last email:

 {% highlight ruby %}
 last_email = gmail.inbox.emails.last
 {% endhighlight %}

-### Step 3b: Webserver on Raspberry Pi Renders Last Email as Webpage
+### Step 3b: Render Last Email as Webpage on Raspberry Pi Webserver

 Source code below is in this [repository](https://github.com/petervojtek/email-to-kindle-on-fridge).

-We will use [sinatra ruby gem](http://www.sinatrarb.com/) to help our ruby script to act as webserver.
+We use [sinatra ruby gem](http://www.sinatrarb.com/) to help our ruby script act as webserver.
-We want to achieve that when we visit in our web browser `http://rpi_ip_address:1212/email` we will see the last email.
+We want to achieve that when we visit in web browser `http://rpi_ip_address:1212/email` we will see the last email.

 {% highlight ruby %}